 - Double vision4

-- Ataxia that is not due to a sensory deficit
+- Ataxia not attributable to a sensory deficit

 - Impaired consciousness (GCS ≤13)5